xelaj/mtproto/README.md

 <div align="left">
 <h3>Implements ONLY network tools</h3>
 <img src="docs/assets/ezgif-3-3ac8a3ea5713.gif" align="left"/>
-No SQLite databases and caching files, that <b>you</b> do not need.
+No SQLite databases and caching files are required.
 You can use only things you need.
 Also you can control how sessions are stored, authorisation process and literally everything you need!
 </br></br></br></br></br>
 </div>

 <div align="right">
 <h3>Multiaccounting, Gateway mode</h3>
 <img src="docs/assets/ezgif-3-7bcf6dc78388.gif" align="right"/>
-You can use more than 10 accounts at aa time! xelaj/MTProto does not create big overhead in memory and cpu consumption.
+You can use more than 10 accounts at a time! _xelaj/MTProto_ does not create big overhead in memory and cpu consumption.
 Because of that you should not worry about having huge number of connection instances!
 </br></br></br></br></br>
 </div>